geopython/diving-into-pygeoapi/workshop/content/docs/standards.md

 ![OGC API building blocks](assets/images/ogc-api-building-blocks.png)

-You can read more about this topic in the [building blocks website](https://opengeospatial.github.io/bblocks/).
+You can read more about this topic in the [building blocks website](https://blocks.ogc.org/).

 #### More OGC APIs

 The OGC API effort is rapidly evolving.
 Numerous OGC API standards are in development, and will be implemented in pygeoapi over time:

-- [Maps](https://ogcapi.ogc.org/maps) can serve spatially referenced and dynamically rendered map imagery
 - [Routes](https://ogcapi.ogc.org/routes) provides access to routing data
 - [Styles](https://ogcapi.ogc.org/styles) defines a Web API that enables map servers, clients as well as visual style editors, to manage and fetch styles
 - [3D GeoVolumes](https://ogcapi.ogc.org/geovolumes) facilitates efficient discovery of and access to 3D content in multiple formats based on a space-centric perspective